 The NSS results are discussed annually at a forum that includes the Vice-Principal (Learning and Teaching), the School Associate Deans (Learning and Teaching, and Quality and Academic Standards), student representatives and other relevant academic and administrative staff.

-Analyses of the NSS results from 2013 are available in the Learning and Teaching Information Section of My Dundee.
+Analyses of the NSS results are available in the Learning and Teaching Information Section of My Dundee.